How to find the right university?

 The Thailand Fan

 That doesn't need to be problem.
 Look for a university located at a beach resort, such as Bang Saen or Hua Hin.
 Most relaxed life, Thai fellow students showing you around where normal tourists never reach, and a great time.
-If you lecturers speak English only with an accent that makes them hard to understand, don't worry--you have the textbook in English, and nobody will let you fail.
-Only precondition is that you are able to smile friendly and are well tempered all day.
+If your lecturers speak English only with an accent that makes them hard to understand, don't worry--you have the textbook in English, and nobody will let you fail.
+Only precondition is that you are able to smile friendly and are well tempered all the time.
 No joke.

 The Paper Tiger